-Question No. 4: What is the Android SDK?
+4. What is the Android SDK?

 Answer: Android SDK (Software Development Kit) is a suite of development tools to create applications for the Android platform.
 It is now known as Android Studio.
 Basically, it is used to emulate an Android environment.
 This is a very handy tool to develop and test how your Android application will run on Android devices.

-Answer: The various Android application components are:
+Answer: The various components of an Android application are:

 - Resource Externalization